The Office of Research Ethics (ORE) is here to help academics seeking to undertake research that involves human, animals or biological agents.

-- Resources and information regarding research ethics guidelines and requirements
+- Resources and information regarding research ethics guidelines and requirements; and

 - Workshops and seminars on research ethics

 Just a reminder that all research involving human, animals or biological agents must be reviewed by the relevant ethics review committee prior to the start of any research – this includes research led by students but with whom Faculty members collaborate.
 Access to research funds will not be granted until the appropriate approvals are in place.

 For more information on whether your research requires ethics review or not, please click here.

 |Wendy Jokhoo||Research Ethics Review Coordinatoremail@example.com||416-736-5201|

 In continued furtherance of the goal of facilitating a broader understanding of research ethics policy and processes within the research community, ORE provides a variety of educational and outreach activities throughout the academic year.